Business Analyst Quick Start¶

 From the Flow, select the scoring_data_prepared dataset.

-From the sidebar, click on the schema button.
+From the sidebar, click on the schema button (third icon from the top).
 Observe how it is the same schema as the training_data_prepared dataset.

 Open the scoring_data_prepared dataset.
 Observe how the churn column is empty as expected.